Marker Logo

 this page online

-when traveling east.
+on the right when traveling east.
 The marker stands in the southern portion of the Michigan Memorial Park Cemetery.
 Touch for map.
 Marker is at or near this postal address: 32163 Huron River Drive, New Boston MI 48164, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-George Washington Masons Memorial (approx. 0.2 miles away); Michigan Memorial Veterans Dedication (approx. ¼ mile away); Michigan Memorial Park Veterans Bowl (approx. 0.4 miles away); Krzyske Brothers Company (approx. 2.4 miles away); Ford Motor Company Lamp Factory (approx. 3.1 miles away); The Wyandot (approx. 3.1 miles away); “It Happened Here” (approx. 3.2 miles away); Nowland Cemetery (approx. 3.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: George Washington Masons Memorial (approx. 0.2 miles away); Michigan Memorial Veterans Dedication (approx. Ό mile away); Michigan Memorial Park Veterans Bowl (approx. 0.4 miles away); Krzyske Brothers Company (approx. 2.4 miles away); Ford Motor Company Lamp Factory (approx. 3.1 miles away); The Wyandot (approx. 3.1 miles away); “It Happened Here” (approx. 3.2 miles away); Nowland Cemetery (approx. 3.6 miles away).

 Wyandott Indian Monument image.
 Click for full size.

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, October 29, 2022

 2. Wyandott Indian Monument